 - Durable as it is made of a tough nylon

 - There are no zippered front pockets or hip belt pockets

 4. Wisport Raccoon 45L Rucksack review

-A military style backpack, the Wisport Raccoon rucksack is feature rich that makes it great for bushcrafting.
-With a capacity of 4.5, the MOLLE compatible backpack has dimensions of 20″x13″x11″ and have a moderate weight of 2400g.
+A military-style backpack, the Wisport Raccoon rucksack is feature-rich that makes it great for bushcraft.
+With a capacity of 4.5, the MOLLE compatible backpack has dimensions of 20″x13″x11″ and has a moderate weight of 2400g.